 Why you need a vector file

 The most important thing to know about vectors is that they’re infinitely scaleable, meaning they can appear on something as big as a billboard and they won’t deteriorate.
 This is because they’re mathematically defined by points and curves rather than by little blocks of colour called pixels.
 When they’re enlarged using, graphic design software, the proportions between those points and curves stay the same.
+Another benefit of vector files is that a graphic designer, with the right software, can edit them.
 They’re the optimum file format for printing logos and brand graphics.

 Other formats for image files